 Cost-sharing - Cost-sharing refers to amounts that a member has to pay when services are received.
+(This is in addition to the plan's monthly premium.)
 Cost-sharing includes any combination of the following three types of payments: (1) any deductible amount a plan may impose before service are covered; (2) any fixed "copayment" amount that a plan requires when a specific services is received; or (3) any "coinsurance" amount, a percentage of the total amount paid for a service, that a plan requires when a specific service is received.